cocoJ-P/cocoJ-P.github.io/_projects/PModelling.md

 </div>

 In this project, the bucket geometry is generated using bicubic Bézier surfaces, which provide a flexible yet mathematically rigorous representation of complex curves.
 The surface is defined by a grid of control points $p_{ij}$, with the shape interpolated through Bernstein basis functions $B_{i}(u)$ and $B_{j}(v)$:

 $$
     Q(u, v) = \sum^{3}_{i=0} \sum^{3}_{j=0} p_{ij}B_{i}(u)B_{j}(v)
 $$

 Here, u and v are parametric coordinates, and the basis functions ensure smooth transitions across the surface.
-The figure illustrates this construction process: starting from the control mesh, passing through a coarse polygonal form, and resulting in the final smooth bucket surface suitable for turbine flow simulations.
+The figure above illustrates this construction process: starting from the control mesh, passing through a coarse polygonal form, and resulting in the final smooth bucket surface suitable for turbine flow simulations.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">